The Careers Group, University of London: Rebranding

 On June 30, 2004, the Council of the University agreed that ULCS could change its name to The Careers Group, University of London as this more accurately reflected the nature of the organisation.
 The name change was accompanied by the launch of a new brand image which was rolled out across all products and services.
 Some re-structuring took place including within the Commercial Division which led to a unified Events Team.

 In 2005, about a year after the re-branding exercise, The Careers Group moved to new purpose-built premises, having spent 48 years in Gordon Square.
 UCL Careers Service and SICS moved to the University of London Union Building whilst the Directorate, Central Services and C2 moved to Stewart House, Russell Square.
 The Chancellor, The Princess Royal, visited the new premises as part of her tour of the newly refurbished Stewart House.

 Organisation

 Location

-The Careers Group has its central headquarters in Senate House in Russell Square which also acts as the base for the Group's Professional Development Unit (PDU), Research Unit and Education Consultancy.
-All constituent parts of the Group have access to the former two central services, whilst the Education Consultancy supports the Group's smaller constituent colleges.
+The Centre has a central headquarters in Stewart House in Russell Square which also acts as the base for the Group's Professional Development Unit (PDU), Research Unit and the University of London Careers Service, which delivers central careers support for the federation's smallest colleges, School of Advanced Study and to the central University's distance learners around the world.

-The Group's membership has changed in recent years in line with broader changes in the University of London's college structure, with a number of colleges departing from the Group, including LSE in 2008 and Royal Holloway in 2020.
+All other colleges of the federal University who choose to access services from the Centre, can choose to buy in provision and support from a range of options.
+These are (on occasion) also opened up to other universities to draw on elements of the combined central services.

-Member colleges operate independently and with their own strategies, leadership and provision:
+The Centre's membership and structure changed dramatically in recent years in line with broader changes in the University of London's college structure, with a number of colleges departing from the collective.
+In 2024, it moved to a new 'service only' model of support and ceased the membership group structure when it rebranded as the Centre for Careers and Employability.